 - Click here to view past scholarship recipients

-The ASA Scholarship Committee is proud to announce that Elizabeth V. Favela an Engineering Metallurgical and Materials Engineering Sophomore at the University of Texas at ElPaso has won the 2015 Edward A. O’Connor Jr. Founder’s scholarship, and Alexandra Heinemann an Aerospace Engineering Sophomore at Texas A&M University has won the Rockwell Collins scholarship.
+The ASA Scholarship Committee is proud to announce that Elizabeth V. Favela an Engineering Metallurgical and Materials Engineering Sophomore at the University of Texas at ElPaso has won the 2015 Edward A. O’Connor Jr. Founder’s scholarship, and Alexandra Heinimann an Aerospace Engineering Sophomore at Texas A&M University has won the Rockwell Collins scholarship.
 They were selected from a field of over 40 applicants and represent excellence for America’s future aerospace engineers.

 ASA thanks Rockwell Collins for their generous donation that make these scholarships possible.

 ASA’s Scholarship Program

 An integral part of the mission of the Aerospace States Association (ASA) is to:

 …support and develop initiatives that significantly enhance student and teacher education in space and aeronautics and increases the number of students in the pipeline.

 In light of that component of the mission statement, it is proposed that ASA establish a scholarship with terms and conditions as follows:

 - A $2,000 ASA scholarship, to be competed for, and awarded annually to up to two students pursuing an aerospace-related education.